-This briefing was updated on 25 March 2020.
+This briefing was updated on 28 May 2020.

 As the situation continues to develop, we have been working with clients to navigate the immigration issues and concerns, including the following:

-- Visa expiry dates: For non-EEA employees currently in the UK on visas expiring between 24 January and 30 May 2020, the UKVI have confirmed that these visas will be extended to 31 May 2020 where the individual cannot leave the UK due to travel restrictions.
-To obtain the extension, affected employees must contact the UKVI Coronavirus Immigration Team (CIT) to provide their details (full name, date of birth, nationality, visa reference number and confirmation of the COVID-19 impact preventing their departure (e.g. border closures) so that their visas can be extended on UKVI records
+- Visa expiry dates: Individuals in the UK with visas expiring between 24 January and 31 July 2020 who are unable to leave the UK at the moment due to COVID-19 travel restrictions, will have their visas extended to 31 July 2020 by the UKVI.
+To obtain the extension, affected individuals must submit an online COVID-19 UK Visas & Immigration form to provide their details (including full name, date of birth, nationality, visa reference number and provide confirmation of the COVID-19 impact preventing their departure (e.g. border closures)) so that their visas can be extended on UKVI records.